 We begin with Sarah Palin.
 Much has been made of her affection for the rock band Van Halen, and that she and Todd gave their latest offspring Trig the middle name “Van,” thus providing the afflicted lad with the lifetime joy of rhyming Van Palin with Van Halen.
 What a thrill for Palin it must have been when McCain introduced her as his running mate at the Republican National Convention with Van Halen’s “Right Now.”

 Palin perhaps did not understand—nor care—that the affection between musical star and devotee is not always reciprocal.
 In her case it certainly wasn’t.
 After the one-night stand of political and sonic bliss, rejection came swiftly.
 The aged rockers of Van Halen let it be known through their management that permission for the song’s use “was not sought or granted, nor would it have been given.”
-In this terse communiquè is reflected a total reversal in the cultural prestige attached to political leaders and cultural figures respectively.
+In this terse communiqué is reflected a total reversal in the cultural prestige attached to political leaders and cultural figures respectively.
 Imagine Mozart telling Joseph II to go screw himself after the Emperor informed the composer that his Marriage of Figaro had “too many notes.”
-In Mozart’s day and before many a court musician harbored enormous contempt for their overlords, they just didn’t have the guts or money to say it.
+In Mozart’s day—and before—many a court musician harbored enormous contempt for their overlords, they just didn’t have the guts or money to say it.
 Nowadays politicians have to take such abuse from those whose music they love.
 But that hardly means that the politically powerful will stop listening.
 But if Palin’s favorite band isn’t voting for her, why should anyone else?

 More telling is Sarah Palin the musician.
 Her performance on flute at the 1984 Miss Alaska Pageant is necessary viewing.
-Costumed in faux-Victorian dress, Palin plays “The Homecoming,” originally written for a 1972 Salada tea commercial, and then re-used for the CBC version of Anne of Green Gables aired first in 1985.
+Costumed in a faux-Victorian dress, Palin plays “The Homecoming,” originally written for a 1972 Salada tea commercial, and then re-used for the CBC version of Anne of Green Gables aired first in 1985.
 Flutist James Galway had already made a schlocky arrangement of the schlocky tune.
 Galway’s intervention transformed the piece into a favorite of student flute players the world over.
 I had the dubious pleasure of accompanying “The Homecoming” more often than I care to remember in the same 1980s when Palin was displaying her fluting talents for the Miss Alaska judges.

-The pageant band backing up Palin on that fateful evening had soaring horns, tasty brush work on the drums, and mellow Fender Rhodes piano: it all has a very groovy feel, the lounge-like musical ambience working in weird counterpoint to Sarah’s period outfit.
-She plays from memory, engaging the audience by looking around as she blows into her flute: rather than become lost in, or even transported by, the music, she assiduously courts the attention of the listeners.
+The pageant band backing up Palin on that fateful evening had soaring horns, tasty brush work on the drums, and mellow Fender Rhodes piano underlayment: it all has a very groovy feel, the lounge-like musical ambience working in weird counterpoint to Sarah’s period outfit.
+She plays from memory, engaging the audience by looking around as she blows into her flute.
+Rather than become lost in, or even transported by, the music, she assiduously courts the attention of the listeners.
 Like many commentators on performance, including the greatest flute master of all, Frederick the Great’s teacher Johann Joachim Quantz, Palin knows that deportment and stage presence are as important as the music itself.
 She is eager to please, and handles the pressure of the event admirably.

-Earlier in 2007 Hillary Clinton had been caught doing a very off-key rendition of Happy Birthday.
+Earlier in 2007 Hillary Clinton had been caught doing a grim rendition of Happy Birthday.
 She then pledged not to sing for the remainder of the campaign.
 Obama’s Happy Birthday is much better, and his “Mexico Lindo y Querido” is a minor triumph, and was the clearest sign that he would beat Clinton.
-Obama defeated her with his speaking-singing voice, and it looks now as if this, his strongest weapon will carry the day on November 4.
+Obama defeated her with his speaking-singing voice, and it looks now as if this, his strongest weapon, will carry the day on November 4.
 If it doesn’t, let him sing the blues.
 I’d much rather hear that than his victory speech.